 Maine law strongly favors at-will employment.
 To alter the at-will employment relationship, there must be a contract that clearly states the parties' intentions to restrict the right to terminate or quit at any time.
 For example, if you signed a written employment agreement stating that you could be fired only for good cause, you do not work at will.
 If your employer fired you without good cause, you have a legal claim for breach of contract.

-In Maine, employees are entitled to a minimum wage of $7.50 per hour.
+In Maine, employees are entitled to a minimum wage of $12 per hour in 2020.
 Employees are also entitled to overtime pay (time and a half) when they work more than 40 hours in a workweek.
 Employees are entitled to an unpaid meal break of at least 30 minutes, after six hours of work (except in cases of emergency).
 It is illegal for an employer to fire an employee for making a complaint to a government agency about wage and hour violations.

 State and federal laws give employees the right to take time off work for certain civic obligations and personal responsibilities.
 Employers may not discipline or fire workers for exercising these rights.
 In Maine, these rights include:

 If you think you were fired illegally, talk to a Maine employment lawyer.
 A lawyer can help you sort through the facts and assess the strength of any claims you may have against your former employer.
 A lawyer can explain your options and help you protect your rights, whether you decide to try to get your job back, negotiate a severance package, or take your former employer to court.